segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "{{integration.name}}" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Klaviyo" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Navigate to your [Account > Settings > API Keys](https://www.klaviyo.com/account#api-keys-tab) in the Klaviyo's UI and copy your "API Key" into the Segment Settings UI.
 5. **Note:** Private API Key is required to use the List API.
-You can find this by going to Klaviyo’s UI and clicking [Account > Settings > API Keys > Create API Key](https://www.klaviyo.com/account#api-keys-tab) in order to generate a Private API Key and copy it into the Segment Settings UI.
+You can find this by going to Klaviyo's UI and clicking [Account > Settings > API Keys > Create API Key](https://www.klaviyo.com/account#api-keys-tab) in order to generate a Private API Key and copy it into the Segment Settings UI.

 ## Page